5. Bornean Orangutan

 The true demise of the orangutans began with the discovery of these animals by European explorers in the 17th century.
 The animals were then extensively hunted and exploited.
 Habitat destruction started in the later centuries as waves of modernization and development spread across Sumatra and Borneo.
 Large tracts of rainforests inhabited by these animals were cut down and destroyed to make way for crop fields and extensive plantations.
 Birutė Galdikas, a Canadian conservationist, was one of the main figures who realized the need to protect the orangutans and stood for the rights of these animals.
 Her efforts at conservation helped in capturing world attention to these fast disappearing species and governments were forced to launch efforts to conserve the orangutans.

-Both the species of orangutans mentioned above are critically endangered.
+All three species of orangutans mentioned above are critically endangered.
 The population of the Bornean orangutans have drastically declined by 60% in the last 60 years and might decline further if strict conservation measures are not adopted.
 The range of these animals have drastically reduced to patchy sections on the island and the species have been eliminated completely from large areas where they once lived.
 The Sabangau River population is the biggest surviving population of this species.
 A similar fate has met the Sumatran orangutan whose population have declined by 80% in the past 75 years.
 Most of the population is restricted to a small range in the Leuser ecosystem.
+As mentioned previously, the estimated total number of Tapanuli orangutans is less than 800.

 A significant number of national and international organizations are working to rescue and rehabilitate the orangutans.
 The Borneo Orangutan Survival Foundation, the World Wildlife Fund, Orangutan Land Trust, etc., are some of the organizations trying to ensure a safe future for these animals.